EvHaus/doby-grid/README.md

 - supports variable row heights
 - has additional events required for tight integration
 - provides a way to interact with cell and row DOM elements without compromising on performance
+- provide easy access to common functionality such as cell range selection, grouping or editing without the need to write "plugins"
 - integrates with Backbone Models and Collections
 - does *not* support jQuery UI Themes
 - comes in a single AMD-supported library, instead of various pieces that need to be compiled together